My History Before Dolphin Lawyering

 Keep in mind, Dolphin Lawyering is not wimpy.
-A Dolphin Lawyer can be very tough in advocating for her client’s interests.
-The key is that she can do it with compassion and intelligence.
-The Dolphin Lawyer is as knowledgeable as any other attorney.
-The difference is that he knows more about how to effectively apply his knowledge to reduce conflict rather than to exacerbate it.
+Dolphin Lawyer can nonetheless advocate strongly for her client’s interests.
+As a matter of fact, she can do it with compassion and intelligence.
+Certainly, the Dolphin Lawyer is as knowledgeable as any other attorney.
+The difference is about effectively applying knowledge to reduce conflict rather than to exacerbate it.

 The Dolphin Lawyer is just as zealous an advocate as any Shark Lawyer.
-But the Dolphin Lawyer is a more effective advocate because he recognizes that good practice is more than just winning a battle at court.
+But the Dolphin Lawyer is a more effective advocate because he knows good practice is more than just winning at court.
 Rather, strong advocacy is about improving the client’s situation.
-While it may make the Shark Lawyer richer, needlessly exacerbating conflict and wasting money on unnecessary legal procedures is hardly effective.
+While it may make the Shark Lawyer richer, exacerbating conflict and wasting money on unnecessary legal procedures is hardly effective.

 The Dolphin Lawyer does not fear conflict.
-She is comfortable working with raw, heightened emotions.
-She understands that to lead her clients to peace, she must directly face the pain that led her clients to her door.
+She is instead comfortable working with raw, heightened emotions.
+In particular, she understands that to lead her clients to peace, she must directly face the pain that led her clients to her door.

 Dolphin Lawyer Compassion

 A Dolphin Lawyer seeks to understand his client’s pain so that he can help find solutions.
-He understands that people are coming through his door at the worst times of their lives.
+Without doubt, he understands that people are coming through his door at the worst times of their lives.
 He doesn’t judge.
 Rather, he seeks to be compassionate and understanding.